prashant-singh-2001/gamified_tracker/docs/features/README.md

 # Feature Docs — Gamified Tracker

-Fourteen standalone deep-dives into the notable engineering work in this codebase — each one covers what the feature is, why it's worth a second look, how it actually works (with a diagram and the load-bearing code), its config, and a way to try it live.
+Sixteen standalone deep-dives into the notable engineering work in this codebase — each one covers what the feature is, why it's worth a second look, how it actually works (with a diagram and the load-bearing code), its config, and a way to try it live.
 Verified against the current source at time of writing; if a snippet looks stale, trust the code and treat the doc as a map, not the